|Nutrition Facts (per serving)|

 Dill and sour cream are combined to make the perfect topping for these simple baked salmon steaks.
-The recipe calls for salmon steaks, but salmon fillets can be substituted.
+This recipe calls for salmon steaks, but salmon fillets can be substituted.
 If using fillets, allow about 6 ounces per serving and decrease the baking time by about 5 minutes.
 Salmon steaks (1-inch thickness) will weigh from 6 to 8 ounces.

 Potatoes, quinoa, or couscous are excellent side dishes to serve with salmon.
 Vegetables (and legumes) that go particularly well with salmon are asparagus, cucumbers, peas, spinach, chard, red cabbage, and lentils.

 2 tablespoons fresh lemon juice